CaitHRobinson/private-rental-efficiency/README.md

 [Clean](): How to clean and process the EPC data for analysis

 [Cluster](https://github.com/CaitHRobinson/private-rental-efficiency/tree/main/cluster): How to carry out k-means clustering to derive your final classification.

+[Context](): How to contextualise clusters using socio-demographic data

+Our project team works across programming languages, therefore clean and cluster are provided in R, and context is provided in python.